-Some resorts offer a salary for their patrollers, and that sits around $23,000 to $28,000 a year.
-That’s the low yearly pay for any profession, especially one as important as ski patrol.
+Some resorts offer a salary for their patrollers, and that sits around 53,481 per year.
+That’s somewhat low yearly pay for any profession, especially one as important as ski patrol.
 However, most patrollers do not work year-round, which means they can supplement their income with a summer job.

 Ski Patroller Appreciation

 Do you know anyone who works on the ski patrol?
 Have you ever been rescued by the ski patrol?
-Let us know in the comments below!
+Let me know in the comments below.